-- 3.159.
-The basic objective of regulatory review and assessment is to determine whether the authorized party's submissions demonstrate that, throughout the lifetime of the facility or duration of an activity, it will comply with all safety requirements stipulated or approved by the regulatory body. - 3.160.
+3.1556.
+The basic objective of regulatory review and assessment is to determine whether the authorized party's submissions demonstrate that, throughout the lifetime of the facility or duration of an activity, it will comply with all safety requirements stipulated or approved by the regulatory body.

+3.1567.
 The specific objectives of the review and assessment will depend on the stage of the lifetime of the facility or activity.
+Examples of specific objectives include the following:
-Examples of specific objectives include the following: - To determine whether the authorized party has in place an appropriate management system that meets the regulatory body's requirements; - (a)(b) To determine whether the authorized party has put in place the necessary arrangements for establishing, sustaining and continuously improving leadership and management for safety;

-- (b)(c) To determine whether the operational limits and conditions are consistent with the regulatory body's requirements, the operational characteristics of the facility or activity, and up-to-date operational procedures and experience; - (e)(d) To determine whether an adequate level of safety is being maintained and improved; - (d)(e) To determine whether the authorized party's personnel meet the regulatory requirements, in terms of number, qualification and competence; - (e)(f) To determine whether, regardless of the stage of the lifetime of a facility or activity, proposed modifications have been designed and their implementation planned so that safety is not compromised; - (f)(g) To evaluate safety reviews performed by the authorized party; - (g)(h) To determine whether the authorized party's plans and commitments in respect of decommissioning meet the requirements of the regulatory body; - (h)(i) To determine whether the authorized party's plans and commitments in respect of the closure and post-closure stages for a radioactive waste disposal facility meet the requirements of the regulatory body; - (i)(j) To evaluate the final radiological survey documentation; - (j)(k) To determine, if relevant, whether the performance indicators proposed by the authorized party are appropriate; - (k)(1) To determine whether the programme proposed by the authorized party for confirmation of performance is acceptable (this is particularly important for radioactive waste disposal facilities); - (+) To determine whether any additional requirements (or authorization conditions) have been fulfilled by the authorized party. - 3.161.
+- (a) To determine whether the authorized party has in place an appropriate management system that meets the regulatory body's requirements; - (b) To determine whether the authorized party has put in place the necessary arrangements for establishing, sustaining and continuously improving leadership and management for safety; - (c) To determine whether the operational limits and conditions are consistent with the regulatory body's requirements, the operational characteristics of the facility or activity, and up\-to\date operational procedures and experience; - (d) To determine whether an adequate level of safety is being maintained and improved; - (e) To determine whether the authorized party\s personnel meet the regulatory requirements, in terms of number, qualification and competence; - (f) To determine whether, regardless of the stage of the lifetime of a facility or activity, proposed modifications have been designed and their implementation planned so that safety is not compromised; - (g) To evaluate safety reviews performed by the authorized party; - (h) To determine whether the authorized party's plans and commitments in respect of decommissioning meet the requirements of the regulatory body; - To determine whether the authorized party's plans and commitments in respect of the closure and post-closure stages for a radioactive waste disposal facility meet the requirements of the regulatory body; - (j) To evaluate the final radiological survey documentation; - (k) To determine, if relevant, whether the performance indicators proposed by the authorized party are appropriate; - To determine whether the programme proposed by the authorized party for confirmation of performance is acceptable (this is particularly important for radioactive waste disposal facilities);

+(m) To determine whether any additional requirements (or authorization conditions) have been fulfilled by the authorized party.

+3.1578.
 Even if the same or a similar design or a similar facility has been authorized in another State, the regulatory body should still perform its own independent review and assessment.
-It may take into account the review and assessment made by the other State, and also new experience and knowledge that have been gained since that review and assessment.
-It should also take into account the differences in the legal and regulatory framework for the States concerned.
+The independent review and assessmentt performed by the regulatory body may take into account the review and assessment made by the other State, and also new experience and knowledge that have been gained since that review and assessment, and, It-should also take into account the differences in the legal and regulatory framework of the States concerned.
 The regulatory bodies of the States concerned should establish close contact in order to facilitate the review and assessment process.